Laser or Lazer

 The laser speckle makes a reflected laser beam appear to dance.

-A low power reflection of laser light appears to be made up of several dark and light spots that dance about almost as if flakes of glitter had been dropped into the beam.
-This appearance is known as laser speckle and results from the coherence of laser light.
-Each part of reflection hit by the light acts as a point source of coherent light.
-Light from each of these point sources moves away from point in circular/spherical direction.
-If only two of these point sources are present a simple interference pattern results. however there are actually infinite number of point sources in the reflecting spot, each sending out coherent waves interfering with each other.
-The result is very complex interference pattern in space.
+A low-power reflection of laser light appears to be made up of several dark and light spots that dance about almost as if flakes of glitter had been dropped into the beam.
+This appearance is known as a laser speckle and results from the coherence of laser light.

-Now speckles are actually the dark and light spots with in this complex interference pattern.
+Now speckles are actually the dark and light spots within this complex interference pattern.
 As we move these spots also move and dance.

 Something General about Laser